beego/beedoc/en-US/mvc/model/overview.md

 * PostgreSQL：[github.com/lib/pq](https://github.com/lib/pq)
 * Sqlite3：[github.com/mattn/go-sqlite3](https://github.com/mattn/go-sqlite3)

-All of the database driver passed the tests.
-But we still need your feedbacks and bug reports.
+All of the database drivers passed the tests.
+But we still need your feedback and bug reports.

 **ORM Features:**